mondoohq/mondoo-operator/docs/user-manual.md

 You can deploy the mondoo client into multiple namespaces with just a single operator running inside the cluster.

-We asume you already have the operator running inside the default namespace.
+We assume you already have the operator running inside the default namespace.
-Now you want to send the data from a different namespace into a different Mondoo Space.
+Now you want to send the data from a different namespace into another Mondoo Space.
 To do so, follow these steps:

 1. Create an additional [Space in Mondoo](https://mondoo.com/docs/platform/spaces/)